Quick Search of DRB:

 (images by Umair Shaikh)

 Another great road-challenged destination in Pakistan is Deosai National Park.
 Deosai means Land of Giants, and it is one of the highest plateaus in the world.
-Here is a nerve-wracking way to cross the bridge, demonstrated by fearless local drivers:
+Here is a nerve-wracking bridge crossing, braved by fearless local drivers:

 Photos by Qavi and Captain Ash